 The third stage, risk mitigation, involves the formulation and implementation of strategies aimed at reducing the impact of high-priority risks.
 This might involve preventative measures such as the implementation of firewalls or antivirus software, as well as incident response plans.

-The final stage, evaluation, and maintenance, is an ongoing process of monitoring and reviewing the effectiveness of risk management strategies.
+The final stage, evaluation and maintenance, is an ongoing process of monitoring and reviewing the effectiveness of risk management strategies.
 This ensures the strategies remain relevant and robust as business operations evolve and new threats emerge.

-BIT Security for Small Business
+IT Security for Small Business

-Employee training: Educate employees about safe online practices and how to identify phishing emails or malicious links.
+Employee training.
+Educate employees about safe online practices and how to identify phishing emails or malicious links.

 Bottom line